centreon/centreon-documentation/versioned_docs/version-24.04/api/api-tokens.md

 ## Who can create API tokens?

 * [Users or administrators](../administration/access-control-lists.md#granting-rights-to-a-user) accessing the **Administration > API Tokens** page can create tokens for themselves.
 * Administrators can also see tokens created by other users, can create tokens for other users, and can disable or delete them.
+This is the same for users with the **Manage the organization's authentication tokens** permission in [action ACLs](../administration/access-control-lists.md#access-filters-on-actions).

 ## Creating an API token

 1. Go to **Administration > API Tokens**.
-2. Click **Generate new token**.
+2. Click **Add**.
 A pop-up window appears.
 3. Fill in the required fields and then click **Generate new token**.
 A **Token** field appears in the window.
+You can click the eye icon to display the token if you want.
-4. Copy the token using the button to the right of the field.
+4. Copy the token using the "copy" button to the right of the field.
 Store the token carefully: you will not be able to display it a second time.
-5. Click **Done**.
+5. Click **Close**.

 ## Managing API tokens